xiongma/transformer-pointer-generator/README.md

 # A Abstractive Summarization Implementation with Transformer and Pointer-generator
-when I wanted to get summary by neural network, I tried many ways to generator abstract summary, but the result was not good. when I heared 2018 byte cup, I found some information about it, and the champion's solution attracted me, but I found some websites, like github gitlab, I didn't find the official code, so I decided to implement it.
+when I wanted to get summary by neural network, I tried many ways to generate abstract summary, but the result was not good. when I heared 2018 byte cup, I found some information about it, and the champion's solution attracted me, but I found some websites, like github gitlab, I didn't find the official code, so I decided to implement it.